To help you easily navigate the financial aid process, review the steps below.

 - While all offered aid does not need to be accepted/declined in the same session, our office encourages students to accept/decline their aid offers in advance of the semester billing dates so that it is reflected on the bill.

-- Learn more about any loan options in your award by visiting our Federal or institutional loan pages.
+- Learn more about any loan options in your aid offer by visiting our Federal or institutional loan pages.

 - Most loans will need to be accepted by the last day of classes, unless an earlier deadline is specified.